- PLB501 - Curation of Collections

 - PLB520 - Plant Growth and Development

-(Same as PSAS 520) Physiological control of developmental processes.
-Emphasis on exogenous growth-regulating compounds and their behavior in plants.
-Prerequisite: PLB 320 or consent of instructor.
+Physiological control of developmental processes.
+Emphasis on growth-regulating compounds, genes and signaling networks, and their behavior in plants.

 Credit Hours: 3